cortexproject/cortex/docs/configuration/config-file-reference.md

 # Maximum number of queriers that can handle requests for a single tenant.
 If
 # set to 0 or value higher than number of available queriers, *all* queriers
 # will handle requests for the tenant.
-Each frontend (or query-scheduler, if
+If the value is < 1, it will be treated
+# as a percentage and the gets a percentage of the total queriers.
+Each frontend
-# used) will select the same set of queriers for the same tenant (given that all
+# (or query-scheduler, if used) will select the same set of queriers for the
-# queriers are connected to all frontends / query-schedulers).
-This option only
+# same tenant (given that all queriers are connected to all frontends /
-# works with queriers connecting to the query-frontend / query-scheduler, not
+# query-schedulers).
+This option only works with queriers connecting to the
-# when using downstream URL.
+# query-frontend / query-scheduler, not when using downstream URL.
 # CLI flag: -frontend.max-queriers-per-tenant
-[max_queriers_per_tenant: <int> | default = 0]
+[max_queriers_per_tenant: <float> | default = 0]

 # Maximum number of outstanding requests per tenant per request queue (either
 # query frontend or query scheduler); requests beyond this error with HTTP 429.